Silvia Corzo: Personal life

-However at the year end, and to avoid a CFS relapse she took a leave of 2 months.
+At the end of 2010, to avoid an ME/CFS relapse, she took a leave of 2 months.
 At this time she also was treated for kidney stones.
 In 2011, she took a brief rest before her debut on Noticias Uno.

-In November 2012, Corzo participated in a special bikeway parade sponsored by the United Nations's campaign on violence against women, in which were invited several female celebrities of the Colombian show business.
+In November 2012, Corzo participated in a special bikeway parade sponsored by the United Nations's campaign on violence against women, alongside other female celebrities of the Colombian show business.